filecoin-project/specs/sharray.md

 > Sharded IPLD Array

-The Sharray is a fixed width IPLD tree structure used to store an array of items.
+The Sharray is an IPLD tree structure used to store an array of items.
+It is designed for usecases that know all items at the time of creation and do not need insertion or deletion.

 ## Overview

 Each node has a height, and a number of items.
-The number of items must not exceed the trees given width.
+The number of items must not exceed the trees given degree.

 The tree must not be sparse, if the tree represents an array of N items, then the left `N/Width` leaves must contain the first `N` items.
 If `N` is not evenly divisible by `Width` then the final leaf must contain the final remainder.
 Every node in the tree must have its height set to one less than the node above it.
 Nodes with a height of 0 contain array values, and nodes with heights greater than zero contain the cids of their child nodes.